chinapedia/wikipedia.abstract.en/Page/Gary,_Indiana.md

 The Jacksons

-2300_Jackson_Street.jpg's childhood home in Gary, Indiana, shortly after the singer's death in 2009]] Gary is the hometown of The Jackson 5, a family of musicians who influenced the sound of modern popular music.
+'s childhood home in Gary, Indiana, shortly after the singer's death in 2009]] Gary is the hometown of The Jackson 5, a family of musicians who influenced the sound of modern popular music.
 In 1950, Joseph and Katherine Jackson moved from East Chicago, Indiana[38] into their two-bedroom house at 2300 Jackson Street.
 They had married on November 5, 1949.
 Their entertainer children later recorded a song entitled "2300 Jackson Street" (1989).
 The Jackson children include:

 -   Maureen Reillette "Rebbie" Jackson (born May 29, 1950)
 -   Sigmund Esco "Jackie" Jackson (born May 4, 1951)